FrameworkComputer/network-tester/README.md

 - Folks experiencing drops, please use this script, and you can attach both logs created after a full 60 minutes of running and provide this to support.

-- Logs createed are iw_logfile and ping_logfile.
+- Logs created are iw_logfile and ping_logfile.

 - `wget https://github.com/FrameworkComputer/network-tester/blob/main/network-tester.sh` (download script)